TheDataCubator/tableau_complete_project_e2e/building_dashboard/building_dashboard.md

 ## Add Filters

-Add filters by year, product, and location in the Filter container.
+Add filters by Year, Product, and Location in the Filter section.

 ## Add icons
 Add icons for the company logo, navigation buttons and filter button in the dashboard.
 View set of